-In the past, Prof. Hanke taught economics at the Colorado School of Mines and the University of California, Berkeley.
-He served as a Member of the Governor’s Council of Economic Advisers in Maryland in 1976–77; as a Senior Economist on President Reagan’s Council of Economic Advisers in 1981–82; and as a Senior Advisor to the Joint Economic Committee of the U.S. Congress in 1984–88.
-Prof. Hanke also served as a State Counselor to both the Republic of Lithuania in 1994–96 and the Republic of Montenegro in 1999–2003.
+In the past, Prof. Hanke taught economics at the Colorado School of Mines and at the University of California, Berkeley.
+He served as a Member of the Governor’s Council of Economic Advisers in Maryland in 1976–77, as a Senior Economist on President Reagan’s Council of Economic Advisers in 1981–82, and as a Senior Advisor to the Joint Economic Committee of the U.S. Congress in 1984–88.
+Prof. Hanke served as a State Counselor to both the Republic of Lithuania in 1994–96 and the Republic of Montenegro in 1999–2003.
 He was also an Advisor to the Presidents of Bulgaria in 1997–2002, Venezuela in 1995–96, and Indonesia in 1998.
 He played an important role in establishing new currency regimes in Argentina, Estonia, Bulgaria, Bosnia‐Herzegovina, Ecuador, Lithuania, and Montenegro.
-Prof. Hanke has also advised the governments of many other countries, including Albania, Kazakhstan, and Yugoslavia.
-In 1998, he was named one of the twenty-five most influential people in the world by World Trade Magazine.
+Prof. Hanke has also held senior appointments in the governments of many other countries, including Albania, Kazakhstan, the United Arab Emirates, and Yugoslavia.

 Prof. Hanke and his wife, Liliane, reside in Baltimore and Paris.